s3gw-tech/s3gw/README.md

 # s3gw

-Repository that hosts the s3gw documentation &amp; serves as a master repo
+Repository that hosts the s3gw documentation &amp; serves as the main repository.